mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

 #### Step 2 - Download KAPE from Kroll's Website [found here](https://learn.duffandphelps.com/kape?utm_campaign=2019_cyberitbn-KAPE-launch&utm_source=kroll&utm_medium=referral&utm_term=kape-launch-blog-post)

 Unzip the files to a folder of your choice.
+This part does not require Powershell but updating the application in the future will.
 Here is a suggested structure for KAPE and Zimmerman tools locations.
-You can put them anywhere you want, even on a thumb drive or external hard drive.pp
+You can put them anywhere you want, even on a thumb drive or external hard drive.

 ##### Example Folder Structure